bamlab/react-native-image-header-scroll-view/README.md

 All of the properties of `ScrollView` are supported.
 Please refer to the [`ScrollView` documentation](https://facebook.github.io/react-native/docs/scrollview.html) for more detail.

-The `HeaderImageScrollView` handle also the following props.
+The `ImageHeaderScrollView` handle also the following props.
 None is required :

 ### Header